We regularly hear the question "Who is the best plastic surgeon in such and such a city?" ".

 Check the following points from the first contacts: listening, advice, empathy, sympathy.

-Your relationship with the surgeon is first of all a human relationship, by entrusting yourself to him, you will be temporarily vulnerable.
+Your relationship with the surgeon is first and foremost a human relationship.
+By entrusting yourself to him, you will be temporarily vulnerable.
 So do you think he is conscientious?
 Available ?
 Warm ?

 Are the answers to your questions clear?